 Does your conversion rate decrease due to competitive prices?
 Are you wondering how to manage your company to accentuate its strong points and elements that make it stand out from the crowd?
 If you answered “yes” to any of these questions, a Unique Selling Proposition (USP) is something you need!

 After all, why should they choose your offer if thousands of online stores sell similar products?
 What can make people remember your brand for longer if they encounter an ad online?

 Perhaps, you’ve heard about USPs (which stands for a Unique Product Proposition).
 Using it in marketing (e.g. in e-commerce or when creating your personal brand) will allow you to gain a competitive edge over your market rivals.
 USPs are appreciated by both users and Google robots.

 Contrary to what you may think, SEO and USP have a lot in common.
-Keep reading to discover this mysterious connection!

-What is a Unique Selling Proposition?
+What Is a Unique Selling Proposition?

 Let’s start with the definition.
 A Unique Selling Proposition (sometimes also Point) most often translates as a unique feature of an offer or something that makes you stand out from the crowd.

-A Unique Selling Proposition is the cornerstone of a broader marketing strategy and brand communication – Therefore, it should be visible throughout the entire communication with the customer.
+A Unique Selling Proposition is the cornerstone of a broader marketing strategy and brand communication.
+Therefore, it should be visible throughout the entire communication with the customer.

-What is not a USP?
+What is Not a USP?

 It’s worth noting that not every small feature that differentiates you from your competitors can be called a USP.
 Only after discovering elements particularly valuable from the customer's point of view, you can plan effective and long-term activities.